 M.S: I look for things that create value.
 That could be a useful tool to create efficiencies or something innovative and fresh.
 If it can create value for artists and the industry, it’s going to stand out.

-> What are you looking for from the startups at Midemlab?
+> As part of the Midemlab jury 2020, what are you looking for from the startups at Midemlab?

 V.P: Innovative Music Discovery tools!
 This industry has an opening for a new kind of curator.
 While playlisting can yield greater exposure for an artist, they don’t necessarily translate to earned fans – who are ultimately the people you want streaming your music, buying tickets to your show and your merch.
 Influencer marketing and social playlisting models are on the rise, but are still largely unproven methods of breaking artists and don’t always do the best job of telling a narrative.
 Looking forward to the disrupter who tackles this issue.